 CNA-to-LVN Program Overview

-As a CNA, you can complete a CNA-to-LVN training programs at a community college or vocational school.
+As a CNA, you can complete a CNA-to-LVN training program at a community college or vocational school.
 These programs cover the same coursework as regular LVN training programs, but you may be able to skip some basic nursing courses, depending on your CNA education and experience.
-In this type of program, you may have to have had a minimum of a year of experience before enrolling.
+In this type of program, you may be required to have experience as a CNA before enrolling.
 Some programs may also allow you to transfer credits if you're currently registered as a CNA.

 CNA-to-LVN programs usually take about one year of full-time study to complete.
 Topics address a number of issues, such as the legal and ethical aspects of nursing, standards of care, social and cultural diversity and safety regulations that protect both patients and healthcare providers.
 Some of the courses you can expect to take include: